 Criminal Justice Major

-A total of 48 units are required for the major.
 A minimum 2.0 grade-point average is required in all major courses.
 Students must pass all required courses with a C or higher.
+Students must earn at least 50% of major course credits at Azusa Pacific University to graduate with a degree in Criminal Justice.

 |CJ 220||Police and Society||3|